homostellaris/clean-code-smells-and-heuristics/_general/g14-feature-envy.md

 ```

 Clearly, the `reportHours` method envies the `HourlyEmployee` class.
 On the other hand, we don't want `HourlyEmployee` to have to know about the format of the report.
-Moving that format string into the `Hourlyemployee` class would violate several principles of object oriented design[^7].
+Moving that format string into the `HourlyEmployee` class would violate several principles of object oriented design[^7].
 It would couple `HourlyEmployee` to the format of the report, exposing it to changes in that format.

 [^6]: [Refactoring].